 Join Our Board of Directors

-Gary Iwamoto (Vice President) is a grantwriter, nonpracticing attorney, playwright, creative writer, and conducts student disciplinary hearings and section 504 hearings for the Seattle School District.
+Gary Iwamoto (Secretary) is a grantwriter, nonpracticing attorney, playwright, creative writer, and conducts student disciplinary hearings and section 504 hearings for the Seattle School District.
 He was a member of Gordon Hirabayashi’s coram nobis legal team, which successfully overturned Hirabayashi’s World War II convictions for violating exclusion and curfew orders.
 As a playwright, he wrote “Miss Minidoka 1942,” the first play which the Northwest Asian American Theatre produced at the Theatre Off Jackson.
 He has been connected with the Examiner as a writer/volunteer since 1974.

 Arlene Oki (At Large) worked for the City of Seattle Human Services Department as a Planning & Development Specialist for the Homeless Intervention & Block Grant Administration.
 She is active with the Nikkei Heritage Association and was board president of the Japanese American Citizens League.
 A long-time activist in the Asian American community, Arlene has also been involved with the IE as a contributing writer.

 Nam Le (At Large) is a Branch Manager for HomeStreet Bank.
 He also currently serves as the Treasurer for the National Association of Asian American Professionals (NAAAP- Seattle) and as a Board Member for the West Seattle Food Bank.